saravanan4514/node-react-app/README.md

-# node-react-app
+# Basic application having react in front end and node as server side.

 # Node
 # React
 # Redux

-# Basic application having react in front end and node as server side.